sap-tutorials/Tutorials/tutorials/cp-workflow-add-usertask/cp-workflow-add-usertask.md

     >Because the workflow you modelled contains only a start and an end event, starting an instance is immediately completed and therefore not visible under "Show instances".
 (You can still retrieve completed instances through the REST API.)

-    >Additional Information: When you start a workflow, you can provide a JSON structure as input data.
+    >Excursion: When you start a workflow, you can provide a JSON structure as input data.
 These JSON objects get stored within the workflow as context data.
 You can use them throughout the workflow, for example, in gateways, user tasks, or service tasks.
 For more information about handling workflow data, see [Managing Workflows Using the Monitor Workflows App] (https://help.sap.com/viewer/f85276c5069a429fa37d1cd352785c25/Cloud/en-US/e6163e119ba645d0ae6a31022b670381.html).

 [DONE]
 [ACCORDION-END]